-Summer is a time of renewal.
-Hundreds of thousands of Canadians mark this time of year by raking, pruning and planting to make their gardens beautiful.
+Spring is a time of renewal.
+Hundreds of thousands of Canadians mark this rite of passage every year by raking, pruning and planting to make their gardens beautiful.
 Yet for the more than four million Canadians living with arthritis, the bending, stretching and lifting that gardening entails can seem daunting.
-Gardening is an excellent form of exercise that helps maintain strength and mobility without putting additional stress on your joints.
+Gardening is actually an excellent form of exercise that helps maintain strength and mobility without putting additional stress on your joints.
 The Arthritis Society offers the following tips for smart, safe gardening:

 - Always be sure to stretch and warm up before working in the garden.
 This will help reduce stiffness and decrease your risk of injury.